MojoliciousDotIO/mojolicious.io/blog/2021/02/14/announcing-mojolicious-9-0/index.markdown

 CSS Selectors are amazing, but one major failing is that you can only extract the last element in your selector, not something in the middle.
 Or to put it another way, thing they lack is the ability to conditionally match an element based on a property of its children.
-Well CSS4 proposes that lets you assert just such a condition, the `:has` pseudo-class.
+Well CSS4 proposes something that lets you assert just such a condition, the `:has` pseudo-class.

 Without it, if you wanted to find all the links that have images as their content, you'd have to match `a > img` and traverse back up to the parent (which gets even harder if it isn't a direct child, e.g. `a img`).
 However now you can simply do something like